mystictide/mystictide/README.md

 - Hey there, I’m @mystictide
 - I’m mostly interested in Desktop & Web applications
-- Currently trying to build up a portfolio using different tools and frameworks
 - You can reach me at my public email address!